The Naked Spur: Plot

 In 1868, in the Rocky Mountains in Colorado, Howard Kemp offers grizzled prospector Jesse Tate $20 for help tracking Ben Vandergroat, wanted for killing a marshal in Abilene, Kansas.
-Kemp shows him a torn WANTED poster.
+Kemp shows him a torn "WANTED" poster.
 Tate assumes that Kemp is a sheriff.

 An avalanche of rocks blocks their path.
 Kemp fires, provoking another rock slide.
 Roy Anderson, recently discharged from the 6th Cavalry, is attracted by the shots.
 Kemp asks to see his discharge: Anderson is "morally unstable".

 Anderson scales a cliff face and catches Vandergroat.
 The outlaw's companion, Lina Patch, jumps in.
 Kemp and Tate stop the fight.
 Lina's father, killed robbing a bank in Abilene, was Vandergroat's friend.

-Vandergroat reveals that Kemp is no lawman and that the bottom of the WANTED poster offers $5,000 to whoever brings him in.
+Vandergroat reveals that Kemp is no lawman and that the bottom of the "WANTED" poster offers $5,000 to whoever brings him in "DEAD OR ALIVE."
 Tate and Anderson want their shares.
 Lina believes that Vandergroat is innocent.
 On the trail, Vandergroat wages a constant psychological campaign to turn his captors against each other by various means, starting with the observation that the reward will be larger divided by two.

 Scouting a mountain pass, Kemp and Tate spot a dozen Blackfoot far from their normal territory.
 Anderson confesses that they are after him for raping the chief's daughter.
 Kemp tells Anderson to ride away, fast, so the rest of them will be safe.
-The Blackfoot catch up to Kemp's group, and when they all stop, Anderson shoots the chief from hiding.
+The Blackfoot catch up to Kemp's group, and when they all stop, Anderson shoots the chief from a hidden position.

-During the ensuing battle, Kemp saves Vandergroat and is shot in the leg.
-Lina helps him to cover.
+During the ensuing battle, Kemp saves Vandergroat but is shot in the leg.
+Lina helps him to recover.
 They all ride on.
 When Kemp passes out, they make camp.
 Delirious, he thinks that he is leaving to fight in the Civil War and Lina is Mary, his fiancée.
 Strains of "Beautiful Dreamer" play.

-Vandergroat explains that Mary sold Kemp's ranch and ran away.
-He adds that Kemp's one-third share of the reward is not enough to buy his ranch: They should worry.
+Vandergroat explains that Kemp had signed his ranch over to Mary so that she could legally work it while he was fighting in the war.
+But when Kemp returned after the war, he found that Mary had sold his ranch out from under him and ran away with another man.
+Vandergroat adds that Kemp's one-third share of the reward money is not enough to buy back his ranch, and that they should worry.
 Lina tells Kemp that she is not “with” Vandergroat romantically.
 She has only seen him fighting fair and believes his promise of a ranch in California.
 Later, Vandergroat loosens Kemp's saddle cinch and pushes him over the edge of a steep mountain trail.
 A tree breaks his fall, and he crawls back up.
 That night, Vandergroat grins to see Kemp gently pull Lina's blanket over her.